shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 Start off by assembling the tent in your desired location.
 Nest the perlite tray in the base tray, and slip them under the assembled greenhouse tent.

-At the top, left/right side of the marth tent, in the pitch of the roof, trace a 4-inch circle using one of the ventilation ports and cut out a hole for mist intake.
-Cut out a similar hole at the bottom of the tent for air output.
+At the top, left/right side of the marth tent, just below the roof, trace a 4-inch circle using one of the ventilation ports and cut out a hole for mist intake.
+Cut out a similar hole at the bottom of the tent for exhaust output.

 Attach the diffusing ventilation ports to the two openings.
 Ensure that the diffusers are open and allowing air to flow.
 You can adjust these to tweak how air flows through the tent.